Free Archetype Test: What You Actually Get (And What You Don't)

 The Business Model Problem

-These tests aren't assessments.
+These aren't assessments.
 They're sales funnels.

 The Psychometric Problem